codeira/tutorials/html/lesson2/tutorial.pt.md

 ## Mas antes de começarmos...

-> The first tutorial does not prepare you for this exercise.
-Before you continue, download the provided files.
 > O primeiro tutorial não te prepara para este exercício.
 Antes de continuar, faça download dos arquivos necessários.